 2 cups (280 g) fresh peaches

-Into a blender add milk, peaches, rice malt syrup and blitz on a high speed for about a minute until the mixture is smooth and creamy.
-In a saucepan, whisk in the agar powder and add the saffron strands.
+Into a blender add milk, peaches, maple syrup and blitz on a high speed for about a minute until the mixture is smooth and creamy, pour into a bowl and whisk in the agar agar powder and add the saffron strands.
 Over a medium heat, bring the mixture to a gentle simmer, and stir constantly for about 5 minutes until the agar is dissolved and the mixture slightly thickens.
-Add to the blender and pulse until mixed.
 Pour the mixture into 6 pretty drinking glasses or vintage teacups.
-Chill in the fridge for at least 2 hours to set.
+Chill in the fridge overnight.
 Serve chilled or topped small cubes of fresh peaches.